Want to create the perfect resume? Here are the words to use in a resume and the ones to leave out.

 When it comes to resumes, every word matters.
 You have a limited amount of space to showcase why you'd make a great hire, and it's important to make the most of it.
 Here are the words you should say "yes" and "no" to during the resume writing process.

 Words to use in a resume

 Skills are what employers are looking for in resumes.
 Rather than using generic terms that could apply to anyone (more on that below), focus your word choices on those that highlight specific talents.
 It’s the work history, skills, education and certifications you bring to the table that matter.
-According to the latest OfficeTeam Salary Guide, some of the skills most in demand in administrative candidates include:
+Some of the skills most in demand in administrative candidates include:

 - Strong Microsoft Office expertise – Are you known for your advanced knowledge of Word, Excel and/or PowerPoint?
 Don't just list these words on your resume, but give examples of how you've used the applications to benefit an employer.
 Noting that you served as the go-to Excel expert when the team needed to organize and present data effectively is far more compelling than simply listing the word Excel in the skills section of your resume.

 - Social media skills – Many firms rely on administrative professionals to monitor and respond to customer feedback on social media platforms such as Facebook, Twitter, LinkedIn, Google+, Instagram and Pinterest.
 Again, don't be boring if you're going to say you have this expertise!
 Talk about your responsibilities in this area rather than just aiming to get in the words "social media."

 - Database management proficiency – Familiarity with FileMaker Pro and Microsoft Access, as well as SAP or other enterprise resource planning systems can give you an advantage, so these are great skills to highlight.